Approximation rates for finite mixtures of location-scale models and fast least-squares estimators: Introduction

-In this work, we extend upon the qualitative results of \citet{nguyen2020approximation} and \citet{nguyen2023approximation}, by proving that it is also possible to obtain the ${\cal L}_{p}$ approximation rate in the number of mixture components (i.e., number of vertices of the approximating convex combination) when conducting approximation using location-scale mixture models when some smoothness assumption on $f_{0}$ hold.
-Particularly, for classes of targets $f_{0}$ in the Sobolev space ${\cal W}^{1,p}\left(\mathbb{R}^{d}\right)$ \citep{Leoni2017SobolevSpaces} or the fractional Sobolev spaces ${\cal W}^{s,p}\left(\mathbb{R}^{d}\right)$ ($s\in\left(0,1\right)$; \citealp{Leoni2023FractionalSobolev}) with bounded norms, $f_{0}$ has smoothness coefficient $\alpha=1$ or $\alpha=s$, respectively.
-Then, for every $f_{0}$ whose Sobolev (or fractional Sobolev) norm is bounded, if ${\cal A}$ and $f_{0}$ satisfy appropriate integrability assumptions, then there exists sequences of location-scale mixtures $\left(f_{m}\right)_{m}\subset{\cal A}$ such that
+We extend the qualitative results of \citet{nguyen2020approximation} and \citet{nguyen2023approximation} by proving quantitative ${\cal L}_{p}$ approximation rates in the number of mixture components.
+More precisely, when approximation is carried out by location-scale mixtures and the target $f_{0}$ satisfies suitable smoothness assumptions, we obtain explicit rates in the size of the approximating convex combination.
+In particular, for classes of targets $f_{0}$ in the Sobolev space ${\cal W}^{1,p}\left(\mathbb{R}^{d}\right)$ \citep{Leoni2017SobolevSpaces} or the fractional Sobolev spaces ${\cal W}^{s,p}\left(\mathbb{R}^{d}\right)$ ($s\in\left(0,1\right)$; \citealp{Leoni2023FractionalSobolev}) with bounded norms, $f_{0}$ has smoothness coefficient $\alpha=1$ or $\alpha=s$, respectively.
+Then, for every $f_{0}$ whose Sobolev (or fractional Sobolev) norm is bounded, if ${\cal A}$ and $f_{0}$ satisfy appropriate integrability assumptions, then there exist sequences of location-scale mixtures $\left(f_{m}\right)_{m}\subset{\cal A}$ such that

 where $1/p+1/q=1$.